GPUOpen: Frame Generation

 FSR 3 adds frame generation, a technique that creates new frames in between existing ones by using motion interpolation.
 Launching in September 2023, FSR 3 uses a combination of FSR 2 and optical flow analysis, which runs using asynchronous compute (as opposed to Nvidia's DLSS 3 which uses dedicated hardware).
 Because FSR 3 uses a software-based solution, it is compatible with GPUs from AMD, Nvidia, and Intel as well as the ninth generation of video game consoles.
 To combat additional latency inherent to the frame generation process, AMD has a driver-level feature called Anti-Lag, which only runs on AMD GPUs.

+FSR “Redstone” adds a machine learning-based approach to generate frames.

 AMD Fluid Motion Frames (AFMF) is a driver-level frame generation technology launching in Q1 2024 which is compatible with all DirectX 11 and DirectX 12 games, however it runs on RDNA 2 and RDNA 3 GPUs.
 AFMF uses optical flow analysis but not motion vectors, so it can only interpolate a new frame between two traditionally rendered frames.
 AFMF currently is not compatible with VSYNC.